• Mission and Values

 October 15, 2025 Network for New Music

 We’re excited to feature Wayne, PA native Christian Mechem on our upcoming concert WEST CHESTER PARTNERS on November 6th and 9th when we will be premiering his piece The Dawn is Full of Nightmares for flute, clarinet, electric guitar, cello, vibraphone.
-Christian currently studies composition at West Chester University.
+Christian currently studies music theory and composition at West Chester University.
 Let’s get to know him!

 What has your journey been like up to this point?
 What is your musical background?